 Here, every gesture is enriched by the accuracy of modern tools and the depth of ancestral techniques.
 Always in search of new forms, materials, and methods of assembly, we reject any hierarchy between drawing and making, between idea and execution.

-Atelier du Meuble Contemporain is an open space for dialogue — between architects, designers, artists, artisans, and clients — where every detail matters, where material becomes language, and where each project finds its balance between form, function, and context.
+The Contemporary Furniture Workshop is a space for open dialogue between architects, designers, artists, artisans, and clients, where every detail counts, where materials become language, and where projects find the right balance between form, function, and context.

 Origins of the Atelier